docupike/docs/docs/en/user/usecases/import-data.md

 # How do I get existing data imported

-The way to import existing Data into docupike is to use the CSV Import.
+The way to import existing Data into i-doit up is to use the CSV Import.
 Before you start, you should know what information you want to import and whether the attribute can be documented in a category.

 ## Requirements